 118 To protect the validity of the catalog, data enters into segregated locations of the DoD's information processing and are not entered straight into the catalog.
 In addition to individual for- and non-profit firms, private non-profit associations such as the Space Data Association (SDA) also serve the commercial space sector.
-SDA is a membership-based organization of satellite owner/operators that wanted more accurate and up-to-date collision avoidance data.
-JFSCC currently does not ingest positional and maneuver data from satellite owner/operators into the space catalog in an automated fashion, which can sometimes create errors in conjunction predictions.
-The analytical core of the SDA is the Space Data Center (SDC), run by AGI, and it provides the ability to ingest many different types of owner/operator positional data and maneuver plans.
+SDA is a membershipbased organization of satellite owner/operators that wanted more accurate and up-to-date collision avoidance data.
+JFSCC currently does not ingest positional and maneuver data from satellite owner/operators into the space catalog in an automated fashion, which can sometimes create errors in conjunction predictions.119 The analytical core of the SDA is the Space Data Center (SDC), run by AGI, and it provides the ability to ingest many different types of owner/operator positional data and maneuver plans.
 The SDC conducts in-depth analyses on collision warnings provided by JFSCC using DoD and owner/operator data.
-It also provides radio frequency interference mitigation tools, definitive contacts for collision avoidance, and radio frequency interference coordination to all 22 members of the SDA.
+It also provides radio frequency interference mitigation to all 22 members of the SDA.120 In exchange for these services, all members pay fees.
 The SDA does not collect data of its own-it relies on JFSCC's data for non-member space objects in addition to members' owner/operator data.